raheems/site_eraheem/content/authors/enayet/_index.md

 - Visitors
 ---

 I am a Data Scientist and Statistician with more than 18 years of experience in academia and industry combined.
-Currently, as a healthcare data scientist, I provide strategic guidance for the development, validation, and use of algorithms for data based decision making.
+Currently, as a Principal Data Scientist at a CRO, I provide strategic guidance for the use of real world data, their validations, and use of algorithms to derive real world evidence (RWE) for evaluation of drugs and biologics.

-I have been using __R__ for over 18 years for statistical analysis and research.
-Currently, I mostly use __Python__ and __PySpark__.
-In the past I've used __SAS__ for management of structured data and for standard statistical analysis.
+I am proficient with __R__, __Python__, and __SAS__.
+For standard statistical analysis and reporting, I mostly use R and SAS.
+For distributed computing with big data, I prefer __PySpark__.